ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 There are two types of data tests that we support:

-1. **QC tests** confirm our assumptions about iasWorld data and are run at scheduled intervals to confirm that iasWorld data meets spec
+1. **QC tests** confirm our assumptions about iasWorld data and are run at scheduled intervals to confirm that iasWorld data meets spec.
+Generally, these are tests invoked on iasworld tables.
-2. **Non-QC tests** confirm all other assumptions about data sources outside of iasWorld, and are run in an ad hoc fashion depending on the needs of the transformations that sit on top of the raw data
+3. **Non-QC tests** confirm all other assumptions about data sources outside of iasWorld, and are run in an ad hoc fashion depending on the needs of the transformations that sit on top of the raw data